 While the U.S. Government is not normally regarded as an early adopter of new technology, the current workflow for processing the millions of annual tax returns from its constituency is a particularly egregious and completely avoidable example of mismanagement, poor service, and inefficiency.
 You may be surprised (or perhaps not) to learn that the IRS currently manually transcribes 1040 and 1099 tax documents into its tax processing systems every year.
-Yes, it sounds crazy that the IRS is using a paper-based process that is largely unchanged over the past five decades – it is crazy – and it’s a growing problem that worsens with each tax season.
+Yes, it sounds crazy but the IRS is actually using a paper-based process for processing tax returns…which is the real reason why tax returns take forever to complete.
+This process has largely remained unchanged over the past five decades and it’s a growing problem that worsens with each tax season.

 This hugely inefficient and inaccurate process has led to delays of up to 10 months in delivering tax refunds, and a 22% error rate in tax return information.
 That means over 1 in 5 tax returns are transcribed incorrectly by the IRS, potentially resulting in millions of dollars’ worth of errors!